 The savings you’ll receive from planning an off-season wedding can be considerable, but you should expect some tradeoffs.
 Canceled flights, closed roads, and stranded guests are a few of the challenges you should consider before booking a wedding in a bad-weather location.

-- Holding the ceremony and reception in the same location.
+- Keep everything in one location.
 If weather is a challenge, your guests will appreciate not having to travel twice as much.

-- Considering hiring transportation for out-of-town guests.
+- Consider transportation for guests.
 If you’ve blocked rooms at a local hotel, consider booking a shuttle to the ceremony.
-This may put any guests not used to driving in winter weather more at ease – just make sure you know, and are comfortable with, the transportation agency’s policy and safety plans for bad weather.
+This may put any guests not used to driving in winter weather more at ease – just make sure you know and are comfortable with the transportation agency’s policy and safety plans for bad weather.

-- Knowing the indoor climate.
+- Test the venue’s indoor climate.
 Visit your venue in the month you want to marry and assess its comfort.
 Is it cold, drafty, or unbearably hot?
 Amenities such as blankets or fans can make an incredible difference.

 The content provided in this publication is for informational purposes only.
 Nothing stated is to be construed as financial or legal advice.
 Some products not offered by PSECU.
 PSECU does not endorse any third parties, including, but not limited to, referenced individuals, companies, organizations, products, blogs, or websites.
 PSECU does not warrant any advice provided by third parties.
 PSECU does not guarantee the accuracy or completeness of the information provided by third parties.
 PSECU recommends that you seek the advice of a qualified financial, tax, legal, or other professional if you have questions.